 Trojans put their five-meet win streak over the Bruins on the line on Senior Day.

-Victoria Ishimatsu, an NCAA and Pac-12 champion diver, five-time All-American, seven-time Pac-12 title winner and the only four-time Pac-12 Women's Diver of the Year, is in her first year as a USC volunteer assistant diving coach in 2012-13.
+NCAA champion Victoria Ishimatsu, a five-time All-American, seven-time Pac-12 title winner and the only four-time Pac-12 Women's Diver of the Year is in her second year as a volunteer assistant coach at USC.

 Ishimatsu became the first Pac-10 woman to earn conference Diver of the Year honors three years in a row as a 2011 junior.
 She was a two-time individual point-scorer at the 2011 NCAA Championships, taking ninth on 1-meter (336.50) and 13th on platform (295.85).
 She was forced to withdraw from the 3-meter competition after striking her foot during a dive, but was able to come back the next day and score in the platform event.
 She qualified for the NCAA Championships after sweeping the springboard events at the Zone E Championships, where she scored 643.30 on 1-meter and 631.95 on 3-meter.
 For the second year in a row, Ishimatsu was named Pac-10 Female Diver of the Meet at the 2011 Pac-10 Championships after repeating as champion on both springboards.
 She won the 1-meter title with 366.75 points and 3-meter with 357.95.
 She also reached the finals on platform, taking fourth (265.60).
 Earlier in the semester, Ishimatsu qualified on all three boards for the first time on the national level at the 2011 U.S. Diving Winter Nationals.
 She finished fifth on 1-meter springboard, reached the semifinals of 3-meter and competed in the quarterfinals of platform (her first nationals competition on platform).